 Why should we hire you?

-To answer this question, University of Law Business School Employability Manager Jo Lozinska advises: “Keep your answer short and professional, and make sure your personality and passion for the role comes across.
-Simply saying ‘because I want it more than anything in the world’ is not appropriate!”
+To answer this question, The University of Law Business School’s Employability Manager Jo Lozinska advises: “Keep your answer short and professional, and make sure your personality and passion for the role comes across.”

-The second part of an interview will usually be focussed around the job you’re interviewing for, and why you applied for the role.
+The second part of an interview will usually be focused on the job you’re interviewing for, and why you applied for the role.
 The interviewer wants to find out how much research you’ve done on the company, and to see how your skillset matches what is needed from the candidate.

 What do you know about the company?

-Why are you more qualified for this job than anyone else?
+Why are you the most qualified person for this role?

-This can be a difficult question to answer, as you don’t know who else is interviewing for the role and if you are more qualified than them or not.
-The best way to answer the question is to start by acknowledging other candidates’ skills and strengths, but then talking about your biggest and most unique strengths and why these are most important to the role.
+The best way to answer this question is by highlighting your biggest and most unique strengths and why these are most important to the role.
 You need to be confident in your own strengths but not bring other candidates down in the process.

 Jo Lozinska adds: “Try to avoid responses such as ‘because the commute is easier’ or ‘because the salary is higher’ They may well be motivating factors for you, but not what your potential employer wants to hear.”

-In an interview, many interviewers will want to know about your plans for the future and your potential longevity at the company.
+In an interview, many interviewers will want to know about your future plans and your potential longevity at the company.
 An employee won’t want to hire someone they think will leave a few months down the line, as they’re looking for someone who has a real interest in building a career in the company.

 Why did you leave your previous job?

-When answering this question, make sure you’re professional in your response and don’t start saying that you hated your last job and can’t wait to leave – even if that is the case!
+When answering this question, make sure you’re professional in your response.
 Your focus should be in the great new job that you’re hoping to get, and not on any conversations about how or why you’re not enjoying your current role.
-Saying something along the lines of career progression or new opportunities would be suitable.
+Saying something along the lines of career progression or new opportunities is suitable.

 What is your 5-year plan?